VolhaP87/Cryptocurrency_Prediction_Analysis/README.md

 Before building any time series models, the data of two cryptocurrencies had to be normalized to one scale.
 The goal was achieved by applying division and multiplication functions to the data.

 ### Bitcoin
 The time series was regrouped for yearly average values and compared to see if any changes took place over time.
-From the below plots, it was seen that Bitcoin usually was at its peak once a year, however, in 2021 it reached its highest value twice.
+From the plots, it was seen that Bitcoin usually was at its peak once a year, however, in 2021 it reached its highest value twice.

 Also, the boxplot showed that Bitcoin had some extreme values in 2017, 2018 and 2020.
 The other years could be considered smooth as no outliers were present.

 Because chronological order matters in time series, the train-test split was performed by cutting off a portion of data at the end and reserving it as a test set.
 As a result, 80% of the data or 55 first rows were considered as a train set.

 The data was ready for modelling.
 Different models were built and compared based on the Akaike's Information Criteria (AIC).
 AIC tested how well the models fit the data set without overfitting it.
 The AIC score rewarded models that achieved a high goodness-of-fit score and penalized them if they became overly complex.
 Better models had lower AIC.
 Also, p-values of weights and root mean square errors (RMSE) of train and test sets were analyzed.
 However, they were not of a big influence in decision making.
 The problem with RMSE was that with extending the lag length (including more lags as explanatory variables) a better value for RMSE was yielded.
 With AIC, on the contrary, the error increased when additional terms were included due to the adding penalty.
-Thus, lower AIC sometimes caused the higher RMSE, however, performed better outside the scope of the available data while forecasting.
+Thus, lower AIC sometimes caused high RMSE, however, performed better outside the scope of the available data while forecasting.
 P-values were also not of a big concern.
 Some of them were a little higher than 0.05 and were retained in the models.
 The weights with much higher p-values were removed since they were not significant.

 #### Baseline Model
 Baseline model was built with the help of shift operator.
 The prediction for the next day was the original series shifted to the future.